snabbco/snabb/src/lib/README.ctable.md

-key in the table, we take its hash value (using a user-supplied hash function), map that hash value to an index into the table by scaling the hash to the table size, and then scan forward in the table until we find an entry whose hash value that is greater than or equal to the hash in question.
+key in the table, we take its hash value (using a user-supplied hash function), map that hash value to an index into the table by scaling the hash to the table size, and then scan forward in the table until we find an entry whose hash value is greater than or equal to the hash in question.
 Each entry stores its hash value, and empty entries have a hash of `0xFFFFFFFF`.
 If the entry's hash matches and the entry's key is equal to the one we are looking for, then we have our match.
 If the